A queen wasp (Vespula vulgaris) in the hedge in Sleepers Field.

 She is eating honeydew from the bramble leaves.
 There are aphids in the tree above and they are excreting the honeydew; the bramble leaves are sticky and shiny with it.

-By now, the second week of June, this queen has probably built the first few cells of her nest in a hollow tree or an abandoned rabbit burrow and laid her first few eggs.
-If the eggs have already hatched, she will be feeding the aphids to her developing larvae.
+By now, the last week of a surprisingly cold June, this queen will have built the first cells of her nest in a hollow tree or an abandoned rabbit burrow and laid her first eggs.
+If the eggs have already hatched, she will be feeding the aphids from the tree above to her developing larvae.

 She does not have the mouthparts for eating the aphids herself.
 She has mandibles that are used for catching and carrying insect prey to her larvae but she can’t eat that prey.
 She and all the adult wasps in the colony are nectar-feeders with mouth parts similar to those of a bee.